SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

         Try running this code with the appropriate values for `<entity>`, `<my_registry_name>`, `<version>` and `<artifact_dir>`.
 Make sure that you can load the model and that it is the same as the one you trained.

-    5. Each model in the registry have at least one alias, which is the version of the model.
+    5. Each model in the registry has at least one alias, which is the version of the model.
 The most recently added model also receives the alias `latest`.
-Aliases are great for indicating where in workflow a model is, e.g. if it is a candidate for production or if it is a model that is still being developed.
+Aliases are great for indicating where in the workflow a model is, e.g. if it is a candidate for production or if it is a model that is still being developed.
 Try adding an alias to one of your models in the registry.

     6. (Optional) A model always corresponds to an artifact, and artifacts can contain metadata that we can use to automate the process of registering models.
-We could for example imaging that we at the end of each week run a script that registers the best model from the week.
+We could for example imagine that we at the end of each week run a script that registers the best model from the week.
 Try creating a small script using the `wandb` API that goes over a collection of artifacts and registers the best one.